ERC-BPGC/omnibase/docs/_docs/installation.md

 ---

-Presently, the omnibase simulator can be installed only by building this package.
-To use this package follow the instructions given below:
+Presently, the omnibase simulator can be installed only by building the packages.
+To use this simulator follow the instructions given below:

 - Install ROS melodic from [ROS website](https://www.ros.org/install/).This package can also be built with ROS kinetic.
-Though we haven't tested the package with the old version of gazebo.
+Though we haven't tested the simulator with the old version of gazebo.

 - Install some system dependencies by:
 ```bash